 Note:

-If you are planning to rent a bike, remember that the French take their lunch from 12 – 14 h and that most businesses are closed.
+If you are planning to rent a bike in La Flotte, remember that the French take their lunch from 12 – 14 h and that most businesses are closed.
 I darn near missed my chance to rent a bike!

-A few days later, I bought a bottle of red wine from Ile de Ré to offer as a gift and it too was delicious.
+A few days later in La Rochelle, I bought a fabulous bottle of red wine made on Ile de Ré.

 The red doors are open.
-It’s an invitation to enter into this sacred space admire the stained glass windows, feel the vibration of the tolling bells and rest a few minutes in this sacred, tranquil church.
+It’s an invitation to enter this sacred space in La Flotte France.
+Admire the stained glass windows, feel the vibration of the tolling bells and rest a few minutes in this tranquil church.

-8. Cycle To The Ruins Near La Flotte
+7. Cycle To The Ruins Near La Flotte, Ile De Ré

-Not far from La Flotte are the spectacular ruins of the Abbaye des Châteliers.
-The remains of this Cistercian abbey from the 12th-century rise from the fields making an impressive sight.
+One of my favourite things to do in La Flotte France was to cycle to the spectacular ruins of the Abbaye des Châteliers.
+As you draw near, the remains of this Cistercian abbey from the 12th century rise from the fields making an impressive sight.

 More Travel Info…